gkotian/gkotian.github.io/travels/_posts/2010-05-28-football-in-ecuador.md

 title: Football in Ecuador
 categories:
 - Ecuador
-excerpt: As I was walking along the beach, I saw a group of guys playing football.
-Normally I would have asked them if I could join them, but for some reason I didn't.
-In a while, a police jeep came by carrying even more guys.
 ---

 As I was walking along the beach, I saw a group of guys playing football (i.e.